towolf/towolf.github.com/docs/PsychHardware/iViewXToolbox/tcp_udp_ip/pnet.markdown

       pnet\(1,'write','Hello\_World'\)

-    Numbers like connection handlers and port\-numbers can be specified as strings in most cases.
+    Numbers like connection handlers and port-numbers can be specified as strings in most cases.
 This syntax should generaly work for all variants of calls and is usefull and easy to type when experimenting interactively with tcp connection and udp packets from the matlab